I’m attending a week of analytics training this week generously provided by IBM. Today, I’ll discuss what I learned about prescriptive analytics.

 You’ve heard me talk about the difference between descriptive, predictive, and prescriptive data on this site before.

-Descriptive analytics, such as #visitors, #fans, and even virality estimates are useful, but are limited in their ability to help you make decisions.
+Descriptive analytics, such as #visitors, #fans, and even virality estimates are useful but are limited in their ability to help you make decisions.
 Predictive analytics go a little farther and predict outcomes.
 For instance, you can predict your # of sales based on visits to your site if you have prior data to build the model.
-Prescriptive data goes even farther to help you optimize your returns by finding the BEST solution to a business problem.
+Prescriptive data goes even further to help you optimize your returns by finding the BEST solution to a business problem.